 Wedding ceremonies among the Mi'kmaq were celebrated by the guests for four days - on the first day they danced the serpent dance, on the second they played football or tooad ik, on the third day they played lacrosse or madijik, and on the fourth day, Waltes.
 As we know our people were pure of heart and were usually mated for life.
 Father Baird also wrote:

-In conclusion, I say we must continue to embrace Christianity, but we must also know our old beliefs and respect them.
+In conclusion, I say wemust respect those who continue to embrace Christianity, but we must also know our old beliefs and respect them.
 Some may wish to embrace them fully and I respect that.
-Christianity however will continue be the modern day religion of our people.
+Christianity however will continue be the modern day religion of many of our people.

 Compiled by Jasen S. Benwah